PixelTheater/DodecaRGB-firmware/docs/PixelTheater/Palettes.md

 ## Overview

 The PixelTheater library provides a platform-transparent API for using 16-entry color palettes within animation scenes.
+This document focuses specifically on the palette types, constants, and the `colorFromPalette` function.
+For general color handling (`CRGB`, `CHSV`, blending, fading, etc.), see the main [Using Color in PixelTheater Scenes](Color.md) guide.

 Scenes interact solely with types and functions within the `PixelTheater` namespace, allowing the same code to run on Teensy (using FastLED internally) and native/web platforms (using C++ fallbacks).

 ## Core Types